kalessin/emodels/README.md

 > from datasets import DatasetDict
 > hff = DatasetDict.load_from_disk("<save folder>")
 ```

+(Notice that the `datasets` module here is not the same as `emodels.datasets` module.
+The former comes from the HuggingFace package.)

 #### 3. Get trainer and do the train stuff.